Thousand Miles (The Kid Laroi song)

-"Thousand Miles" is a song by Australian rapper and singer the Kid Laroi.
+"Thousand Miles" (stylized in all-caps) is a song by Australian rapper and singer the Kid Laroi.
 It was released as a single through Columbia Records on 22 April 2022 and included on the deluxe edition of his debut studio album, The First Time (2024).
 The song was written by Laroi alongside Billy Walsh and producers Andrew Watt and Louis Bell.
 "Thousand Miles" is an acoustically driven midtempo emo pop ballad that blends guitar strumming and trap beats.

 At the 2022 ARIA Music Awards, the song earned the Kid Laroi a nomination for Best Solo Artist.
 The song was nominated for Best Pop Release and Song of the Year, winning the former.

 At the APRA Music Awards of 2023, the song was shortlisted for Song of the Year.

 Background and promotion

 Snippets of "Thousand Miles" had been floating around since 2021, but it was not until the following year where it received a proper release.
 Laroi teased and deleted lyrics to the song, and performed it at his live shows.
 On 13 April 2022, Laroi announced the release date for the song with a link to pre-save the single.
 Subsequently, the artist posted a 10-second TikTok video of himself playing a snippet of the song, encouraging fans to share their own "last mistake" while using the sound before photos of his former manager Scooter Braun flash across the screen.
 The clip had amassed over 50,000 likes within two hours of its posting.
 On 19 April 2022, Laroi took to social media to post a six-second clip of him sitting at a bench before a piano unexpectedly falls onto him.
 The video then cuts to black and displays the single's release date.